Sharleen, is an African girl, 9 years old, from a family of farmers. She is quite smart, but no longer goes to school.

 With funding from Norwegian Research Council, SINTEF's project «I Hear You», starting early 2017 aims to help children like Sharleen by ensuring access to education for the hearing impaired.

 The project will develop:

 - Screening tools appropriate for local communities in low-resource settings

 - Community based model for hearing services including training programs for teachers and local community health workers

 The main objective is to develop a sustainable Hearing Service, not dependent on western technology and experts.
 The screening will be automatic, and based on smart phone technology.
 The Hearing Enabling Device will be automatically fitted for the individual, and designed primarily for speech enhancement at school.

 Compared to a standard hearing aid, the new device will be more user-friendly, easier to repair locally, more affordable, more robust and more dedicated for learning.
 The service as a whole will be included in Primary Health Service, enabling an easy follow-up of children starting school (at 6).
 Today, there are no follow-ups on a regular basis.

-Project partners are Deaf-Aid, Listen AS, NTNU, and Open University of Tanzania.
+Project partners are Deaf-Aid, NTNU, and Open University of Tanzania.
 The project will be implemented in Tanzania, during 2017–2020.